Installation

 B. (option 1) Test on a VM

 Assuming the ./myskarabox/configuration.nix file is left untouched, you can now test the installation process on a VM.
-This VM has 3 hard drives, one for the OS and two in raid for the data.
+To do that, first we tweak some options for more sensible defaults for a VM:

 Generate the known hosts file: